stanfordnlp/CoreNLP/doc/ner/README.txt

 The NERDemo file illustrates a couple of ways of calling the system programatically.
 You should get the same results from

-java -cp stanford-ner.jar:lib/*:. -mx300m NERDemo classifiers/english.all.3class.distsim.crf.ser.gz sample.txt
+java -mx300m NERDemo classifiers/all.3class.crf.ser.gz sample.txt

 as from using CRFClassifier.
 For more information on API calls, look in the enclosed javadoc directory: load index.html in a browser and look